REDUCING CO2 EMISSIONS: NaturNes babyfood glass pot has now been replaced with a plastic one.

 Developing a visual language

-DESIGNING FOR SUSTAINABILITY: Nestlé's product designers are encouraged to think about sustainability from the very beginning of the design process.
+DESIGNING FOR SUSTAINABILITY: Nestlé's product designers are encouraged to think about sustainability.

 Linking almost 30 designers based worldwide in countries including France, Germany, China, Singapore and the United States, the Nestlé Global Product Design network is unique for a food and beverage company of its kind.